Google bites off big piece of HTC in $1.1B bet on devices | New Country 923

 Google also wants to build more internet-connected devices designed primarily for home usage, such as its voice-controlled speaker that’s trying to catch up with Amazon’s Echo.
 The Home speaker includes a digital concierge, called Google Assistant, that answers questions and helps manage people’s lives, much like the Alexa in Amazon’s Echo.

-The purchase is a gamble on several fronts for Google and Alphabet.
+The purchase is a gamble on several fronts for Google and Alphabet but analysts said this deal will likely be more successful than its Motorola deal.

 Google’s previous forays into hardware haven’t panned out to be big winners so far.
 It paid $12.5 billion for smartphone maker Motorola Mobility for $12.5 billion five years ago only to sell it off to Lenovo Group for less than $3 billion after struggling to make a dent in the market.
 And in 2014, Google paid more than $3 billion for home device maker Nest Labs, which is still struggling to make money under Alphabet’s ownership.